 Nickel & Diner

-The daytime menu isn’t just about greasy burgers or grilled cheese and shakes either, it features a mix of dishes, including all day breakfast plates, soups & salads, pasta & grains, burgers and sliders, and wings.
+The daytime menu isn’t just about greasy burgers or grilled cheese and shakes either like you expect from New York food, it features a mix of dishes, including all-day breakfast plates, soups & salads, pasta & grains, burgers and sliders, and wings.
 The Fried Chicken Wings ($14) served buffalo style, were tender and flavoursome.
 They came with carrot and celery, perfect for adding a little freshness, and a creamy light blue cheese sauce for dipping.
 So good!
 I was literally in wing heaven…I’m sure many of you might have seen the embarrassing video Katy recorded of me eating them over on Instagram!

 The shaved vegetable salad ($15) with broccoli, cauliflower, sunflower pesto and sesame, was another crunchy mix of delicious fresh flavours.
 I might have had a little food envy, as I do LOVE a good salad, but my wings were more than hitting the spot!
 We shared some Crispy Fries ($6) too, because why not…they were great fries!